 The other minor thing is the lack of a larger inside pocket for accommodating a water bottle or gloves.
 If I was climbing in the Himalaya I'd worry more about this.

 Overall, this jacket is a great value and I'd highly recommend it.

 Where to Buy

-We found the Eddie Bauer Men's First Ascent Peak XV Down Jacket at 1 outdoor retailer:
+The Eddie Bauer Men's First Ascent Peak XV Down Jacket is not available from the stores we monitor.

 You may be able to find it new or used at one of these sites:

 Or you may want to check for a dealer list or direct sales on the Eddie Bauer website.

 Retailers: Do you sell this product?
 List your site here.